-We have limited funds for bursary grants to support travel costs, free school meals, school trips and peripatetic lessons.
+We have limited funds for bursary grants to support travel costs, free school meals and peripatetic lessons.
 This support is available where the main family income comes from Job Seeker's Allowance, Income Support, Widowed Parent's Allowance, Incapacity Benefit or a State Pension.
 We will also consider applications from students with a low family income.
-Full details are available on our website and a copy of the Charging and Remissions Policy is available on request.
+A copy of the Charging and Remissions Policy is available on request.